 - Inclusive Leader.
 They demonstrate that they have an inclusive mindset, such as humility, awareness of bias, a curiosity about others, an authentic commitment to diversity, and open to alternative ideas/perspectives, as well as a passion to give back to the community.

-- Inquisitive: They seek personal growth, actively pursue opportunities for personal and professional enrichment, and demonstrate the ability to think critically, contextualize acquired knowledge in real-world application, and transform lessons learned into tangible actions.
+- Inquisitive.
+They seek personal growth, actively pursue opportunities for personal and professional enrichment, demonstrate the ability to think critically, contextualize acquired knowledge through real-world application, and transform lessons learned into tangible actions.

 - Mission-Driven Collaborator.
-They do already or are open to pursuing partnerships within local communities and collaborate effectively across sectors driven by a mission to achieve positive impact.
+They already have pursued or are open to pursuing partnerships within local communities and can collaborate effectively across sectors, driven by a mission to achieve a positive impact.